-For 2014, for example, if you’re a single taxpayer and you’re covered by a retirement plan at work, you can only deduct the full amount of any contributions you make to a traditional self-directed IRA if your modified gross income is $60,000 or less.
-If you’re not covered by a retirement plan at work then your contributions to a traditional self-directed IRA will be fully deductible regardless of your income.
-With respect to a Roth self-directed IRA it is irrelevant whether or not you participate in an employer-sponsored retirement plan, but you can only make the maximum contribution to your Roth account if your modified adjusted gross income is less than $181,000.
+For 2021, for example, if you’re a single taxpayer and you’re covered by a retirement plan at work, you can only deduct the full amount of any contributions you make to a traditional self-directed IRA if your modified gross income is $66,000 or less.
+With respect to a Roth self-directed IRA it is irrelevant whether or not you participate in an employer-sponsored retirement plan, but you can only make the maximum contribution to your Roth account if your modified adjusted gross income is less than $125,000.

 Clearly there are several moving parts here, but the bottom line is that whenever you switch to a new career or job, the optimal contribution strategy you used in past years may not be the best one in your new position.
 You may find that you’re much better off making contributions to a traditional account than a Roth account, or vice versa.
 (And some individuals maintain both Roth and traditional IRAs throughout their saving years for just this reason.)

 Ability to Rollover Your 401(k) Account